pychthonic/widgets-django-rest-api/README.md

 # widgets-django-rest-api

-This is a REST API I built to manage widgets.
+This is a REST API for managing widgets.
 It will accept GET, POST, PUT, and DELETE requests.

 To run it locally, use the following commands:

 ```
 git clone https://github.com/pychthonic/widgets-django-rest-api.git
 cd widgets-django-rest-api
 docker-compose build
 docker-compose up
 ```

 After that, you can first visit the swagger page at localhost:8000/swagger